Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 ## Data and how it's represented

 The input for this pipeline typically starts with a `.raw` X-ray scan.
 They should be **unsigned 16-bit byte sequences**.
-By convention, the object of interest (root crown) is oriented such that the stalk is near "top" of the volume and root tips towards the "bottom" of the volume.
+By convention, the object of interest (root crown) is oriented such that the stalk is near the "top" of the volume and root tips towards the "bottom" of the volume.
 It's highly recommended to follow this convention.
-Keep in mind that if you choose to invert your input data, you will need to account for that when interpreting the phenotypes.
+Keep in mind that if you choose to invert your input data, you will need to account for that when interpreting your resultant phenotypes.

 {INSERT EXAMPLE OF SCAN WITH SIDE PROJECTION}